telerik/blazor-docs/components/listbox/overview.md

 # Blazor ListBox Overview

 The <a href = "https://www.telerik.com/blazor-ui/listbox" target="_blank">ListBox for Blazor</a> is an enhanced version of the HTML `<select multiple>` element.
-The ListBox provides a lot of additional features such as item reordering, item removal and moving items from one ListBox to another via toolbar buttons or drag-and-drop.
-The ListBox also allows single or multiple item selection, and will show a vertical scrollbar automatically if the items don't fit.
+The ListBox provides many additional features such as item reordering, item removal, and moving items from one ListBox to another through toolbar buttons or drag-and-drop.
+The ListBox also allows single or multiple item selection and will show a vertical scrollbar automatically if the items don't fit.
 The component features templates to customize its rendering.

 ## Creating Blazor ListBox